Skip to main content

 General layout

 Once you select a product, Agama takes you to the overview page.
-In the main area, you can find a summary of the installation settings including localization, storage and software.
+In the main area, you can find a summary of the installation settings including localization, network, storage, software, authentication, etc. The installer let you know if there is an error or something is missing in any of those areas.

 Overview of the installation settings

-Finally, at the top right corner and next to the already mentioned Install button, there is another button to change the localization settings for the installer and a menu offering some special options, like the possibility of changing the chosen product as discussed above.
+Finally, at the top right corner there is another button to change the localization settings for the installer and a menu offering some special options, like the possibility of changing the chosen product as discussed above, downloading the logs or the current configuration in JSON format.

 Menu with special settings like changing product